 - Choosing a form of organization for your practice

 - And much more!

 Need help building a world-class accounting firm? …then you’ve come to the right place for the latest insights!
 We have assembled interviews with some of the top thought-leaders in the industry.
-Most recently we spoke with Bill Sheridan.
-Please click here to see our blog post about this thought-provoking discussion of social media for accountants.
-You won’t want to miss hearing from Jeff Magee an Ric Payne either.
-They offer incredibly valuable insights about leading an accounting practice.
+You won’t want to miss hearing the incredibly valuable insights about leading an accounting practice.
 The podcast is also available for subscription on iTunes.